Insharamin12/mox-buy-me-a-coffee/README.md

-Buy Me A Coffee (Vyper Implementation)
+# Buy Me A Coffee

-Overview
+## Overview

 This repository contains a "Buy Me A Coffee" app built using the Vyper smart contract language.
 The project enables users to send ETH as a form of appreciation, while maintaining a minimum contribution threshold in USD.
 The contract also supports owner-controlled fund withdrawals.

-Features
+## Features

-Minimum Funding Threshold: Ensures that all contributions meet a minimum USD value equivalent.
+- Minimum Funding Threshold: Ensures that all contributions meet a minimum USD value equivalent.

-Owner-Only Withdrawal: Only the contract owner can withdraw funds.
+- Owner-Only Withdrawal: Only the contract owner can withdraw funds.

-ETH to USD Conversion: Uses a Chainlink price feed to determine the ETH-to-USD conversion rate.
+- ETH to USD Conversion: Uses a Chainlink price feed to determine the ETH-to-USD conversion rate.

-Decentralized Funding: Keeps track of all funders and their contributions.
+- Decentralized Funding: Keeps track of all funders and their contributions.

-Extendable and Secure: Adheres to secure smart contract practices with clear assertions and access control.
+- Extendable and Secure: Adheres to secure smart contract practices with clear assertions and access control.

-Setup & Deployment
+## Setup & Deployment

 1. Clone the Repository